jcconnects/UFSC-INE5424/tests/README.md

 ├── unit_tests/         # Tests for individual components in isolation
 ├── integration_tests/  # Tests for interactions between components
-├── system_tests/       # Tests for the entire system functioning together ├── test_utils.h        # Common utilities for all tests
+├── system_tests/       # Tests for the entire system functioning together ├── stubs/              # Stubs for the tests
+├── test_utils.h        # Common utilities for all tests
+├── testcase.h          # Testcase class
+├── README.md           # This file
 └── CMakeLists.txt      # Build configuration for tests
 ```